caiyuqing/Open-DPSM/tmp/readme.md

 All the other codes are to load data and predetermined parameters to the *eeObj* object

-Similar to the GUI version, if the visual events pickle file is already in the "Visual events" folder, then this step can be skipped.
+Similar to the GUI version, if the visual events pickle file is already in the "Visual events" folder, this step will be skipped.

 ### Pupil modeling

+Perform modeling after event extraction has been done for all participants.

 - Run this part only when eye-tracking data is available.
 The pupil size changes will be modeled with the visual events extracted in the previous step.

+- Modeling will be performed for each participant iteratively.

 - The main codes of this section are: